TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-06-07-why-should-we-talk-about-our-mitakes-in-php-community.md

 Writing these lines, I recall a post from Martin Michalek - co-founder of Czech front-end community - [What I fucked up in 2016?](https://www.vzhurudolu.cz/blog/100-2016-podelal)  It was a huge source of inspiration, Martin being honest about finances, writing a book, and personal risks.
 Hats off to him.
 In my next post, I'll write about a couple of mines.

-Last but now least, have you heard of [Fuck Up Nights](https://www.fuckupnights.cz/)?
+Last but not least, have you heard of [Fuck Up Nights](https://www.fuckupnights.cz/)?
 Every month 5 speakers share their worst in life.
 I've visited a couple of them, and they're a profound source of knowledge and laughter.

 <br>